Skip to Main Content

 About the Library Research Guide on Information Literacy

-Navigating and utilizing the vast array of available resources is crucial.
-This guide is designed to enhance your understanding and application of information literacy, digital literacy, and the various formats and types of materials you'll encounter in your academic and professional endeavors.
+Navigating and using the wide variety of available resources is essential for academic and professional success.
+This guide is designed to help you build your skills in information literacy, digital literacy, and understanding different formats and types of information you will encounter throughout your studies and career.

-Information Literacy is identifying, locating, evaluating, and effectively using information.
-It's the foundation for critical thinking and informed decision-making, vital in academic research and everyday life.
+Information Literacy means knowing how to identify, locate, evaluate, and effectively use information.
+It is the foundation of critical thinking and informed decision-making—skills that are vital both in academic research and everyday life.

-Digital Literacy is closely related to information literacy.
-It focuses on the skills needed to use digital tools and technologies effectively, including understanding how to navigate the digital landscape safely and ethically.
+Closely related is Digital Literacy, which focuses on the skills needed to use digital tools and technologies confidently and responsibly.
+This includes navigating the digital world safely and ethically.

-Our guide will also help you distinguish between different format types of information, such as books, articles, and multimedia, ensuring you can choose the correct format for your needs.
+Our guide will also help you recognize different information formats—such as books, articles, and multimedia—so you can choose the best resources to meet your needs.

-• Tertiary Materials: Summaries or syntheses of primary and secondary sources (e.g., encyclopedias, textbooks).
+• Tertiary materials: Summaries or compilations of primary and secondary sources (e.g., encyclopedias, textbooks).

-This guide is your gateway to mastering the art of research.
-It will help you efficiently find, evaluate, and use information across various formats and contexts.
-Let’s embark on this journey to become proficient and discerning information consumers.
+This guide is your gateway to mastering research skills—helping you find, evaluate, and use information efficiently and effectively across many formats and contexts.

 CLICK HERE TO ACCESS THE LIBRARY RESEARCH INFORMATION SUBJECT GUIDE